Days of Darkness

 Privately, he carried out activities that represented long-term Czech interests.
 The elaborate doors of Zehlendorf villas opened to the homes of leading military and government officials, but also to planners of the resistance.
 In August 1940 he dined with three men who in 1944 were executed for their part in anti-Hitler plots.
-Joining them was another man who always seemed to show up at critical times — Hjalmar Schacht.
+Joining them at the dinner was another man who always seemed to show up at critical times — Hjalmar Schacht.

 Meanwhile in Prague, the Sudeten Germans who were now running day to day affairs were searching Chvalovský-related files at the former Czech/Czechoslovakia foreign ministry.
 Apparently they found nothing that would be retroactively incriminating.

 In March 1941 the ambassador returned to Prague for a few days and his meetings with Czech political figures were monitored.
 Travel for official purposes was still relatively easy.
 Relations between the Czech-run civil government which included Chvalovský and the occupation Protectorate run by the SS (State Security Service) were not good.
 Memos among the Protectorate leaders discussed the problems with what they termed as a “two-track” situation:

 + Envoy Chvalkovský <==> Reich Ministries in Berlin.

 Further friction was revealed by complaints that Chvalkovský communicated with the Czech government officials in Czech.
 When the Protectorate officials complained, he pointed out that the former Austro-Hungarian government had permitted their use of Czech as a convenience.